justinrgarrard/world-of-naevis.net/docs/character_creation/class/cleric.md

 # Cleric

 [Clerics](../../more/classes/cleric) are initiates into one of Naevis' many mystery cults.
-As part of their induction, they undergo a ritual that kindles their magic.
+As part of their induction, they undergo a ritual that kindles a font of magic within their bodies.

-{: .note}
-> Clerics are the only one of the four base classes that must choose an [**archetype**](../../more/archetypes/index) at first level.

 #### Mystery Cults

 Religion in Naevis is organized across [countless organizations](../../the_frontier/canvaslands/mystery_cults), each with their own particular beliefs and rituals.
 Similar to their [real world analogues](https://en.wikipedia.org/wiki/Greco-Roman_mysteries), initiates are sworn to secrecy regarding their faith's deeper truths.
-Many are also physically changed by the rites of initiation, acquiring unusual physical characteristics such as faintly glowing eyes or elongated canines.

 #### Divine Magic

-Navean clerics draw their power from a source specific to their cult.
-A nature-oriented cleric might pull their power from the land itself, while a mental-oriented cleric might use psychic energy.
+Navean clerics wield their power by intuition rather than careful study.
+The energy that fuels their spells comes from within, and grows steadily stronger as they advance in skill.

+{: .note}
+> **Domains**
+>
+> Most clerics are tied to the [Life Domain](../../../archetypes/cleric_life), drawing on qi, aura, or divine grace to fuel their abilities.
+However, more [exotic](../../more/archetypes/index) domains may be used with permission from the Game Master.

 ### Starting Gear